canercetin-randomguy/web-scraping-chromedp/README.md

 API is broken.
 Dont know why.
 It was working minutes before interview and it is down now.
 Guess that is my luck.

 ## Security?
-Cookie check for auth token.
+-Cookie check for auth token.

-SQL Injection prevention by only using Query or Prep functions.
+-SQL Injection prevention by only using Query or Prep functions.

-Secret Key for API.
+-Secret Key for API.

-16-cost password hashing.
+-16-cost password hashing.

-Callback functions are private.
+-Callback functions are private.
 Whenever you click a button or form in the website, it will go through a router that is running on loopback adapter, so only 127.0.0.1, server can handle the callbacks.

-File paths in storage contains username's, such as https://52d4-194-27-73-85.eu.ngrok.io/v1/storage/canercetin/result_canercetin_20230109_1.csv has canercetin in the path for canercetin client.
+-File paths in storage contains username's, such as https://52d4-194-27-73-85.eu.ngrok.io/v1/storage/canercetin/result_canercetin_20230109_1.csv has canercetin in the path for canercetin client.
 Only canercetin client can access it, cookie checks are used in the process.